The Top Pros and Cons of Having a Business Debit Card

 If you need to make a large transaction and your business’s account balance is low, your debit card (or a business prepaid card) won’t be very helpful.
-Unlike credit cards or lines of credit that can give you access to financing when your cash flow dips, debit cards limit your spending to your available cash balance.
+Unlike credit cards or lines of credit that can give you access to financing when your cash flow dips, debit cards limit your business spending to your available cash balance.
 In other words, you may need an alternate source of funds.

 3. It Offers Less Protection than a Credit Card

 According to FICO, the number of debit cards that were compromised at ATMs and merchant card readers rose by 70 percent between 2015 and 2016 – and that number rose another 39 percent through the first half of 2017.
 Due to this, if you have a debit card, you should always keep your card number and PIN safe.

 Is a Debit Card Right for Your Small Business?